 The variation in approach found among “conventional” growers is vast, and in many cases moving in what we believe is a positive direction.

 Carbon Farming and Climate Smart agriculture are terms used by advocates, practitioners, academics and policymakers who see agriculture as part of the solution to our existential climate challenges.
 We are firmly in that camp.
 The intent and focus are to build the soil’s capacity to capture and retain carbon from the atmosphere or lower emissions of greenhouse gases.
 It has been estimated that up to 15-20% of human caused carbon emissions in the atmosphere have resulted from 400 years of plowing fields.
 Excessive plowing has destroyed soil health.
-Supporters believe that with a concerted effort to improve soils around the planet, agriculture can create massive carbon sinks to pull the excess carbon from the atmosphere, thereby helping to mitigate the climate challenge.
+Supporters believe that with a concerted effort to improve soils around the planet, agriculture can create massive carbon sinks to pull the excess carbon from the atmosphere, thereby helping to mitigate the climate crisis.
 Additionally, soil building enhances the capacity of soil to hold water in place and thus lowers the need for irrigation.
 Lessening irrigation lowers the use of energy often produced with fossil fuels that harm the climate.
 Lowering water use is critically important in hot dry lands such as the American West.
 California is among the world leaders in promoting climate smart agriculture through several programs that provide farmers with incentives to lower emissions, build soil and maximize water use efficiency.

 A little history to set context.